doodler345/DepthOfUnity_Submission/README.md

 - SaveSystem.cs (Static class) handles saving/reading
 - SaveObject.cs (MonoBehaviour) represents a single SaveFile (multiple SaveObjects are possible).
-	- Here the user can:
+	- Possibilities in the Inspector Window:
 		- Set the SaveFileName
-		- Set saveable Data (Single Data/List Data) with individual ValueNames
+		- Set the data which should be saved (either single data or list data) and set a specific value name
-		- Set corresponding default values (if values get reset)
+		- Set the corresponding default values (if values get reset)
-	- Possible data-Types: bool, int, float, string
+	- Possible data-types: bool, int, float, string

 - If a SaveObject reads in data the first time and wasn't saved yet, a save-file will be automatically generated.
-	Reading happens in the SaveObjects Start-Callback.
+	Reading happens automatically in the SaveObjects Start-Callback.
 - Savefiles are saved to %AppData%/LocalLow/"CompanyName"/"ProjectName"/"SaveFileName".save

-Used Editor-Scripts:
+Editor-Scripts:

 - SaveReaderOnSelect.cs
-	- Reads in the data into the SaveObject as soon as the holding GameObject gets selected in Editor
+	- Reads in the data into the SaveObject as soon as the corresponding GameObject gets selected in Editor
 - SaveObjectEditor.cs
 	- Draws Inspector-Buttons for Methods (Read, Write, Reset All)
 	- Draws Inspector-HelpBoxes if SaveFileName or ValueName is empty